hugo-toha/toha/content/posts/automated-poker-table/index.md

 **Update (April 11, 2023): We won first place at the [Northeastern ECE Capstone Expo](https://coe.northeastern.edu/news/teams-share-top-honors-in-electrical-and-computer-engineering-capstone-presentations/)!**

 ## System Overview
 The main compute for the B-I-K-E Poker Table is a Rasperry Pi 4B.
 The Pi is operating on native Ubuntu and will run our main program written in Python (3.10.6).
-The main program will facilitate the Poker logic and delegate low-level control to Arduino Unos and a Nucleo 32 via serial connection.
+The main program will facilitate the Poker logic and delegate low-level control to Arduino Unos and an Arduino Nano via serial connection.

 The Arduino Unos will control motors and sensors for both the Card-Turret and Auto-Shuffler.
 A custom communication layer lies between the Arduinos and the Pi to ensure correct command execution and completion.
 Each Arduino is running C++ utilizing our own custom-built Stepper-Motor Controller Library.